 Get answers to questions about the audition and interview process for Berklee College of Music’s Bachelor of Music program.
+For general audition questions, refer to the audition guidelines page.
 For questions not covered below, please contact email@example.com.

 Is an ethernet connection required?